-Joan Bibelhausen, is Executive Director of Lawyers Concerned for Lawyers.
-Joan received her J.D. from the University of Minnesota Law School and is admitted to practice in Minnesota.
-She has significant additional training in the areas of counseling, mental health and addiction, diversity, employment issues and management.
-She has spent more than two decades working with lawyers who are at a crossroads because of mental illness and addiction concerns as well as work/life balance, stress and related issues.
+Joan Bibelhausen, has served as Executive Director of Lawyers Concerned for Lawyers since 2005.
+She is an attorney and is nationally recognized for her work in the lawyer assistance and diversity and inclusion realms.
+Joan has significant additional training in the areas of counseling, mental health and addiction, diversity, employment issues and management.
+She has spent more than two decades working with lawyers, judges and law students who are at a crossroads because of mental illness and addiction concerns as well as well-being, stress and related issues.

-Joan is a member of the MN State Bar Association, Hennepin and Ramsey County and American Bar Associations, and MN Women Lawyers, among others.
-She has served on the ABA Commission on Lawyers Assistance Programs (CoLAP) and is currently on its Advisory Commission, She has chaired CoLAP’s Education Committee and is vice chair of its Conference Planning Committee.
+Joan has developed and presented numerous CLE and other programs throughout Minnesota and nationally, and has written on mental health and addiction, implicit bias and mental health, career and life balance and satisfaction, stress, diversity and inclusion, marketing and other issues of concern to the legal profession.
+She is active in the MN State Bar Association, Hennepin and Ramsey County and American Bar Associations, and MN Women Lawyers, among others.
+She has served on the ABA Commission on Lawyers Assistance Programs (CoLAP) and its Advisory Commission, She has chaired CoLAP’s Education Committee and its 2016 Conference Planning Committee.
 She has chaired the MSBA Life and the Law Committee and the HCBA Solo and Small Firm Practice Section and has co-chaired the HCBA Diversity Committee.
-Joan also served on the MSBA Board of Governors and HCBA’s Strategic Planning and Leadership Institute task forces and currently serves on the board of the Northstar Problem Gambling Alliance.
-She has developed and presented numerous CLE and other programs and has written on mental health and addiction, career and life balance and satisfaction, stress, diversity, marketing and other issues of concern to the legal profession.
+She represents the disability perspective on many bar-related diversity committees and initiatives, including the MSBA Diversity and Inclusion Council.
+Joan also served on the MSBA Board of Governors, the HCBA’s Strategic Planning and Leadership Institute task forces, and the board of the Northstar Problem Gambling Alliance.